 Women, Gender and Sexuality

-Undergraduate courses include rich offerings in this area (such as, "Religion and Sexuality," "Goddesses and Religious Images of Women," and "Witchcraft, Magic, and Religion").
+Undergraduate courses include rich offerings (such as, "Religion and Sexuality," "Goddesses and Religious Images of Women," and "Witchcraft, Magic, and Religion").
 Graduate students can draw from coursework and guidance of faculty with great expertise and research in the intersections of feminist, queer studies and religion.

 In addition, the Department hosts a monthly Women, Gender and Sexuality (WGS) Seminar that attracts students and faculty from other local universities.
 This seminar brings world-class faculty to present their research in the department.
-Recent visitors include: Isabelle Clark-Decéc (Princeton); Robert Orsi (Northwestern University); Caroline Walker Bynum (Emerita Columbia); and Joan Wallach Scott (Institute for Advanced Studies).
-In 2017-2018, our topic is "Biopolitics".
+Recent visitors include: Isabelle Clark-Decéc (Princeton); Robert Orsi (Northwestern University); Caroline Walker Bynum (Emerita Columbia); Joan Wallach Scott (Institute for Advanced Studies); and Melissa Wilcox (University of California, Riverside).
+In 2019-2020, our topic is "Biopolitics".

 For more information about the Seminar, contact Dr. Leslie Orr.